itsjasonch/predict-drug-efficacy/README.md

 fp_clf.ipynb    --- Binary classification model using Morgan Fingerprint encoding, and performing prediction for the licensed cancer drugs

 desc_clf.ipynb  --- Binary classification model using PaDEL-descriptor encoding
+<br/><br/>
+[2] Prediction

+The names of the predicted positive cancer drugs were stored in "pred-positive-drugs.csv".